-A family-owned business headed by Howard Flax, who represents the third generation along with his sister Leslie Flax Abel, FLAX has a long history supporting artists and the Bay Area arts community.
+A family-owned business headed by Howard Flax, who represents the third generation along with siblings Craig and Leslie, FLAX has a long history supporting artists and the Bay Area arts community.

 In the Great Depression, Herman and Sylvia Flax lost virtually everything.
 Inspired by the success of Herman's brother Sam in New York, who got his start selling art supplies out of the trunk of his car to vacationers in the Catskill Mountains, Herman took his family west from New Jersey and in 1938 with $100, opened a small art supply store in downtown San Francisco.
 Initially the family lived in the store's backroom, but soon they rented an apartment and converted the free space into a custom framing department.
 Flax's Artist Materials was born and soon rose to success, buoyed by the artists' movement that grew during WWII.
 Herman's other two brothers also established independent art supply businesses in Los Angeles and Chicago, and the Flax art supply presence spread to Phoenix, Orlando and Atlanta.
 In 1955, Herman passed away at an early age, and upon returning from military service, Herman and Sylvia's youngest son Philip took over the San Francisco business alongside his brother Jerry.